regisrex/json-base/README.md

 Normally, the database.json created comes with 2 sample data collections, 'users' ans 'posts', you can add more collections as you please, it's allow.

-**NB** : Respect the sythax of json files while adding new collection and also keep in mind that all collections must be enwrapped in the  `db`  field.
+**NB** : Respect the syntax of json files while adding new collection and also keep in mind that all collections must be enwrapped in the  `db`  field.
 <br>

 **4. Perform crud on the schemas as you need it**

 Let's have a simple tutorial on how we can use this `json-base`.
 We're going to create a simple app to interact with our models where we can get all the  users, get a particular user with a unique key or get a group of users but not all.
-The developer can also get a limited number of users if he or she specifies the limit arguement in the get function.
+The developer can also get a limited number of users if he or she specifies the limit argument in the get function.
 We're doing this in [tutorial](#3-a-simple-tutorial) section

 ## 3. A simple tutorial